zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

 ### Tragedy of the Commons

 The **Tragedy of the Commons** describes systems where individually rational actions degrade a shared resource.
 In this case, the shared resource is the industry-wide apprenticeship pipeline.
-Every organization benefits from experienced practitioners existing in the labor market, but producing experienced practitioners requires someone to hire and train inexperienced ones.
+Every organisation benefits from experienced practitioners existing in the labor market, but producing experienced practitioners requires someone to hire and train inexperienced ones.

 Training juniors is expensive, and avoiding that expense is individually rational.
 If AI increases the leverage of already-experienced personnel, the economic case for avoiding junior hiring strengthens further.
 Each firm can conclude that it is more efficient to buy talent later than to develop it internally.
 No single company intends to degrade the labor market.
 Yet if enough firms behave that way, the future supply of experienced talent declines anyway.